-Should each product be given a brand name?

-Should each group of products be named with a family brand name?
-Or all products?
+- Should each product be given a brand name? - ▶ Should each group of products be named with a family brand name?
+Or all products? - ▶ Should company trade name be associated with the brand name?

-Should company trade name be associated with the brand name?
-The branch naming options are related to product levels, as indicated below: (1) Product 1evel-1ndividua brand names Product line level-Product group family names Product-mix level-Blanket or umbrella family name.
-Individual names: The policy envisages a separate brand name for each individual product.
+The branch naming options are related to product levels, as indicated below:

+- (1) Product 1evel-1ndividua brand names - (ii) Product line level-Product group family names - (iii) Product-mix level-Blanket or umbrella family name.

+Individual Names

+The policy envisages a separate brand name for each individual product.
 This can be done with or without associating the company trade name.

-Individual names without company name.
+(A) Individual Names Without Company Name

 The examples are:

-Godrej Cinthol, Marvel, Ganga
+Godrej : Cinthol, Marvel, Ganga

-HLL Lifebuoy, Liril, Lux, Pears
+HLL: Lifebuoy, Liril, Lux, Pears

-P & G Peposdent, Ariel
+P & G : OralB, Ariel

-Merits

-FirstRanker.com

-www.FirstRanker.com

-The image of the company is not affected by failure of the individual
+The image of the company is not affected by failure of the individual brands.

-brands.

 The company is free to introduce low quality products without any adverse impact on the image of high quality products in the line.
 Also, it can introduce high end products without being bogged down by low end products.
 The strategy allows searching for brand names that evoke desired associations and positive response from target consumers.
-Demerits Too many brand names result in confusion.
-Also identification of products with their company is difficult.

-Development costs (name, identification, research, expenditure and name recognition advertising expenditure) are to be incurred for each brand.
-When added up they make development costs high.
-The 'spill-over benefits' of successful brands are marginal.
-Over zealous product managers may launch new brands without proper analysis and caution.
+- ➤ Too many brand names result in confusion.
+Also identification of products with their company is difficult. - Development costs (name, identification, research, expenditure and name recognition advertising expenditure) are to be incurred for each brand.
+When added up they make development costs high. - ▶ The 'spill-over benefits' of successful brands are marginal. - ➤ Overzealous product managers may launch new brands without proper analysis and caution.